Chuset21/Inventory-App/README.md

 docker compose up --remove-orphans
 ```

-Note, if you would like to run this service in the background instead, run:
+**Note**: If you would prefer to run this service in the background, use:
 ```bash
 docker compose up -d --remove-orphans
 ```